takahirohonda/docker-command-line-workout/README.md

 <details><summary><b>Answer</b></summary>

-We can just add the service name as blow. -f is to specify which file. -d is in dettached mode.
+We can just add the service name as blow. -f is to specify which file. -d is in detached mode.

 ```bash
 docker-compose -f docker-compose.ci.yml up app -d